-Prior to signing an Object, the Signing Authority MUST obtain from the Applicant a signing request in a form prescribed by the Signing Authority and that complies with these Requirements.
-One signing request MAY suffice for multiple signatures for the same Applicant, subject to the requirements specified herein.
+Prior to signing an ObjectCode, the Signing AuthorityService MUST obtain from the Applicant a signing request in a form prescribed by the Signing AuthorityService and that complies with these Requirements.
+One signing request MAY suffice for multiple signaturesCode Signatures for the same Applicant, subject to the requirements specified herein.
 The signing request MAY be made, submitted and/or signed electronically.